Total Loss

 Which insurance companies offer the best total loss settlements?

 No major insurer is known for offering “good” total loss payouts.
-Alllarge carriers are notorious for low initial offers.
+All large carriers are notorious for low initial offers.
 We find almost all claims submitted on our website are undervalued.

 Can I buy back my car after it's declared a total loss?